kushjjain/NFC3_FUTURE_FUSIONS/README.md

 - Implement backend using Python with frameworks like Flask.
 - Frontend: ReactJS, ChartJS (UI not emphasized in this repository)

-By implementing these features, the hotel management can streamline operations, improve cleanliness standards, and enhance guest satisfaction.
 ## Installation

 1.Clone the repository: